CZ-NIC/deduplidog/README.md

 ## Doubts?

 The program does not write anything to the disk, unless `execute=True` is set.
 Feel free to launch it just to inspect the recommended actions.
-Or set `bashify=True` to output bash commands you may launch after thorough examining.
+Or set `inspect=True` to output bash commands you may launch after thorough examining.

 # Launch

+Install with `pip install deduplidog`.

 It works as a standalone program with both CLI and TUI interfaces.
 Just launch the `deduplidog` command.
 Moreover, it works best when imported from a [Jupyter Notebook](https://jupyter.org/).

 # Examples

+## Duplicated files
 Let's take a closer look to a use-case.

 ```python3